saying121/lcode/LANGS.md

 ```

 When submit to leetcode, only content between `language.start`
-and `language.start` will be uploaded.
+and `language.end` will be uploaded.

 If don't have this will uploaded all content.